-- 20.1 The Company may, subject to the FCA Handbook, borrow money from an Eligible Institution or an Approved Bank for the use of the Company on the terms that the borrowing is to be repayable out of the Scheme Property. - 20.2 The Company will not lend any money which forms part of the Scheme Property.
+- 20.1 The Company may, subject to the FCA Rules, borrow money from an Eligible Institution or an Approved Bank for the use of the Company or a Fund on the terms that the borrowing is to be repayable out of the Scheme Property. - 20.2 The Company will not lend any money which forms part of the Scheme Property.
 However, providing an officer of the Company with money to meet expenditure does not constitute lending for the purposes of this prohibition.
 Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 20.3 Scheme Property other than money must not be lent by way of deposit or otherwise.
-However, stock lending transactions are not to be regarded as "lending" for the purposes of this restriction. - 20.4 Where transactions in derivatives or forward transactions are used for the account of the Company in accordance with the FCA Handbook, this paragraph does not prevent the Company (or the Depositary at the request of the Company), from: - 20.4.1 lending, depositing, pledging or charging the Scheme Property for margin requirements; or - 20.4.2 transferring Scheme Property under the terms of an agreement in relation to margin requirements, provided that the ACD reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to Shareholders. - 20.5 The ACD must ensure that borrowing does not, on any Business Day, exceed 10% of the value of the Scheme Property.
+However, stock lending transactions are not to be regarded as "lending" for the purposes of this restriction. - 20.4 Where transactions in derivatives or forward transactions are used for the account of a Fund in accordance with the FCA Rules, this paragraph does not prevent the Company (or the Depositary at the request of the Company), from: - 20.4.1 lending, depositing, pledging or charging the Scheme Property for margin requirements; or - 20.4.2 transferring Scheme Property under the terms of an agreement in relation to margin requirements, provided that the ACD reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to Shareholders. - 20.5 The ACD must ensure that borrowing in respect of a Fund does not, on any Business Day, exceed 10% of the value of the Scheme Property of that Fund.

-20.6 As at the date of this Prospectus, whilst the Company may use repurchase / reverse repurchase agreements and stock lending agreements in accordance with COLL 5.4, it currently does not do so.
+20.6 As at the date of this Prospectus, whilst the Funds may use repurchase / reverse repurchase agreements and stock lending agreements in accordance with COLL 5.4, they currently do not do so.
 However, the ACD reserves the right to permit the use of such SFTs in the future.
 If this were to change in the future this Prospectus will be reviewed and updated.